soyflourbread/algo/src/graph/bfs/README.md

    to the current distance.
 3. Add all adjacent vertices to the back of the queue.

+The above BFS implementation, if adjacency lists are used, has a time complexity of `O(V + E)`.

 ## Implementation

 Most implementations of BFS use a deque.